denis256/ngx_openresty/README.markdown

 Description
 ===========

-ngx_openresty is a full-fledged web application server by bundling the standard nginx core, lots of 3rd-party nginx modules, as well as most of their external dependencies.
+OpenResty is a full-fledged web application server by bundling the standard nginx core, lots of 3rd-party nginx modules, as well as most of their external dependencies.

 This bundle is maintained Yichun Zhang (agentzh).